Margarita-Simeonova/Nested-Loops/README.md

 04. Sum of Two Numbers:

 Write a program that checks all possible combinations of a pair of numbers in the interval of two given numbers.
 The output prints which combination is the one whose sum of the numbers is equal to a given magic number.
 If there is no combination that meets the condition, a message is printed that it was not found.

-Input
+Input:

 The input is read from the console and consists of three lines:

-• First line – start of the interval – integer in the interval [1...999]
+• First line – start of the interval – integer

-• Second line – end of the interval – integer in the interval [greater than the first number...1000]
+• Second line – end of the interval – integer

 • Third line – the magic number – integer in the interval [1...10000]
 Output
 One line should be printed to the console, according to the result: